PathwayAndDataAnalysis/causalpath/wiki/InputFormat.md

 `minimum-sample-size`: When there are missing values in proteomic file, the comparisons can have different sample sizes for controls and tests.
 This parameter sets the minimum sample size of the control and test sets.

 `calculate-network-significance`: Whether to calculate significances of the properties of the graph.
 When turned on, a p-value for network size, and also downstream activity enrichment p-values for each gene on the graph are calculated.
+This parameter is ignored by webserver due to resource limitations.
+To calculate network significance, please run CausalPath locally from its JAR file.

 `permutations-for-significance`: We will do data randomization to see if the result network is large, or any protein's downstream is enriched.
 This parameter indicates the number of randomizations we should perform.
 It should be reasonable high, such as 1000, but not too high.